 "Do male birds continue to sing through the summer or just the ones that weren't lucky enough to find a mate?"

-We love this question, as bird song is such a unique part of birdwatching!
+We love this question, as bird song is such a unique part of birding!
 Let's get our beaks wet!

 Why do birds sing?

 Birdsong is a conspicuous avian vocalization often used by birds for mate attraction and territorial 'defense.'
-There are likely other uses for birdsong, but science is still learning about the complexity of the sounds from the bird world.
+There are other uses for birdsong, but science is still learning about the complexity of the sounds from the bird world.
 Birdsong can seem simple to human ears, but it is often far more complex than our basic hearing can interpret.
+Simply, birds sing as part of the breeding and territorial needs within their annual cycle, though songs can relay other information that is not fully understood by science.

 How do birds sing?